fluencelabs/DWeb-camp-peer-to-peer/README.md

 # Call for Proposals - DWeb Camp - Peer-To-Peer Camp

+## Peer-To-Peer Space
-## Peer-To-Peer Camp is a track (sub-camp) organized within the [DWeb camp](https://dwebcamp.org/) happening on August 24-28, 2022 in Camp Navarro, CA.
+P2P space is a track (sub-camp) organized within the [DWeb camp](https://dwebcamp.org/) happening on August 24-28, 2022 in Camp Navarro, CA.

+Peer-to-peer space is not only about technology but also about person-to-person interaction intermediated by technologies.
+This space is to explore personal experiences that foster a change in the technology world by sharing, connecting, experiencing, playing, thinking, and co-creating.
+Feel free to propose a session that you think might fit this track!

 ## Important dates